 Table.
 44-5.
-Data Showing the Intergenerational and Intra-generational Occupational Mobility of American Men
+Data Showing the Intergenerational and Intra-generational Occupational Mobility of American Men upward mobility, and to the right, downward mobility.

-LECEND: Data from a large sample of American men showing the types and percentages of change in four occupation categories from (1) father's occupation to own current occupation (intergenerational occupational mobility) and (2) own initial occupation to own current occupation (intragene rational occupational mobility).
-Shaded boxes are those which represent no occupational mobility.
-Boxes to the left of these generally indicate upward mobility, and to the right, downward mobility. \ Total percentages in some cases are not equal to 100 due to rounding.
+LEGEND: Data from a large sample of American men showing the types and percentages of change in four occupation categories from (1) father's occupation to own current occupation (intergenerational occupational mobility) and (2) own initial occupation to own current oc-Shaded boxes are those which represent no occupational mobility.
+Boxes to the left of these generally indicate

+Total percentages in some cases are not equal to 100 due to rounding.